 Overcoming challenges in diversity, equity and inclusion is not easy work.
 Nor is it quick or un-messy work.
 Still, we are committed to creating a Catholic community at Duke that is inclusive, diverse, and welcoming to any Duke Student.
 We have known the Father’s great love and we wish every Duke Student to know that same love—to know his or her inherent dignity and worth.

 In this commitment, we hope to reflect a universal Church that is richly diverse yet bound together in the Body of Christ.
-We’re grateful for your help as we endeavor to always grow in understanding, outreach, and support of this incredible Duke Catholic community.
-Please never hesitate to share your thoughts, ideas, or concerns with us as we navigate this commitment together.
+This Catholic Center is for you.
+Our centers are your centers, and our space is your space.

 Need to Talk?